raul23/LyricsScraping/README.md

 Notes:
 * The option `-c` is for adding color to log messages.
-* If you are working with the PyCharm terminal, user the option `-c p` which will use colors suitable for this type of terminal which displays color differently than a standard Unix terminal.
+* If you are working with the PyCharm terminal, use the option `-c p` which will use colors suitable for this type of terminal which displays color differently than a standard Unix terminal.